MattisLind/alfaskop_emu/Utils/BSCGateway/BSCGateway/README.md

  P4040 - Send a Poll to CU 40 DV 40.
  X5152535455  - Send a test message request
  S40405070    - Send a status message
+ G            - Request the current status of the handshake lines HR1          - Set RFS (Ready For Sending) to a 1 IC0D1        - An interface handshake signal changed.
+All signals are reported back.
+CTS=0 DTR=1.
 ```